rdilay/net-lease-buyer-insights/README.md

-# 🏢 Net Lease Buyer Insights Dashboard (2000–2022)
+# 🏢 Net Lease Buyer Activity & Insights (2000–2022)

-A strategic dashboard built to help real estate professionals, investment teams, and acquisition analysts identify the most active buyers in the net lease market...
+A strategic project built to help real estate professionals, acquisition teams, and investment analysts identify the most active buyers in the net lease market...

 Uncovering who's buying, how often, where, and at what price point.